Mike Simmons, Senior Road Captain

 JMC Corp has CB’s that are designed to fit on your bike.
 Although not cheap, they serve their purpose.
 They also carry an assortment of headsets to fit the CB.
 Another way to communicate is using your cell phone with a bluetooth headset.
 Sena and Cardo will pair with your cell phone.
 Keith and I discussed communications issues at our last Legion meeting.
 I do know that riding with your cell phone in a handlebar mount is what most riders do.
 Taking that call while riding is dangerous if you do not have a ‘hands free’ device like a bluetooth headset.
 So what else can we do when we do not have radio communications.
 Read on.

-Being a part of many rides with the Legion Riders and with my HOG group, there are ways to communicate without using a CB, a bluetooth headset, or cell phone.
+Being a part of many rides with the Legion Riders, there are ways to communicate without using a CB, a bluetooth headset, or cell phone.
 All designed group rides will use the staggered position with the lead bike starting off on the left 1/3 section of the lane they are in.
 A rule to follow is the 2 second rule from the bike that is straight ahead of you, not the bike to your front right or left.

 1. Hand signals.
 It is important that the lead bike initiate the hand signal.
 It should filter back to the last rider who is the sweep.